Have you ever thought of putting rules on your money?

 My answer – I would much rather collect interest payments and make money on my money.
 When we decided to pay off our student loan debt, we shaved almost $10,000 in interest payments alone.
 Learn why we paid off debt.

-The ability to access debt is easy and so very tempting with the zero down and zero interest payments.
+The ability to access debt is easy and so very tempting with zero down and zero-interest payments.

 Make it is money rule to say no to debt.

-If debt is a must, then truly decide if going in to debt is worth it or if you can pay cash for it.
+If the debt is a must, then truly decide if going into debt is worth it or if you can pay cash for it.

 Side note on mortgage debt... in many cases, mortgage debt can be less than the cost of renting.
-So, it makes financial sense to finance a debt for an appreciating asset.
+So, it makes financial sense to finance debt for an appreciating asset.
 (A car does not appreciate in value.
-It is deceasing asset and happens fast.)
+It is a decreasing asset and depreciates quickly.)

 Tips to Get out of Debt: